 To understand the double-down strategy, we will use an example:

-Let’s say you bought 100 shares of Amazon stock at $136 per share and then the price of the stock dropped by $36 to $100 per share.
+Let’s say you bought 100 shares of Amazon stock at $136 per share and then the stock price dropped by $36 to $100 per share.
 You may consider the loss unacceptable and refuse to close your position at a loss.

 In that case, you can hold and hope that it recovers, which may take a long time.
 If you want to break even as early as possible, you may choose a double down strategy by buying another 100 shares of Amazon.
 If the stock reverses and appreciates by $18 (half of the decline), you will already be at breakeven because the loss on the initial 100 shares has reduced to $18 per share while at the same time, the second 100 shares have gained a profit of $18 per share.
 This is the essence of a double down trading strategy.

-However, it doesn’t always work like that — the stock can keep declining after you bought the second position.
-With the double-down strategy, you are sometimes throwing money after a bad trade in hopes that the stock will perform well.
+However, it doesn’t always work like that — the stock can keep declining after you buy the second position.
+With the double-down strategy, you sometimes throw money after a bad trade in hopes that the stock will perform well.

 Is the double down trading strategy rational?